What is nspawn.org?

 You can either download it manually and import it into your keyring or you search it directly via GPG:

-Use machinectl pull-tar or machinectl pull-raw to download the right image (depending on the image type):
+Use machinectl pull-tar or machinectl pull-raw to download the right image (depending on the image type).
+Right now we only support tar images, due to storage constraints.

 We recommend the use of our nspawn wrapper script.